Have you lied about being retired?

 - For another group of retirees, they were forced into retirement earlier than they had planned or wanted due to health issues, a failed business or later life redundancy.
 This meant they were living a retirement that they had not imagined and didn’t want to discuss it in any detail.
 This meant 12 to 24 months attempting to find further employment until they can access their superannuation or receive the government aged pension.

-Most of the retirees I spoke with had in common was that during the “retirement honeymoon period” depending on the individual, lasted between 3 to 6 months into one’s retirement.
+Most of the retirees I spoke with had in common was that during the “retirement honeymoon period” of the 5 stages of retirement, depending on the individual, lasted between 3 to 6 months into one’s retirement.

 This period is when most retirees –